What If Moderation Didn't Mean Suppression? A Case for Personalized Content Transformation: Discussion

 \subsection{Application to Civic Discourse}

 This transformation-based approach may also hold promise for other types of content not brought up by our study participants.
 One can imagine its application to civic or ideological discourse: when valuable perspectives are obscured by hostile or inflammatory framing, repackaging that content (e.g., by softening antagonistic language, reducing confrontational cues, or highlighting shared values), could make it easier to engage with.
 It is also worth noting that there is no clear consensus that exposure to counter-attitudinal information is always beneficial.
 In fact, a body of research shows that such exposure, especially when unfiltered or confrontational, can exacerbate polarization and deepen animosity~\cite{tornberg2022digital_echo,bail2022breaking}.
 This calls into question that more exposure is always better, and highlights the need for systems that support constructive engagement, rather than unmediated confrontation~\cite{bail2022breaking}.
 Altering the tone or phrasing of civic or political content through transformations like ours may offer a path toward openness without overwhelm.
+It is also worth considering \textit{who} is most likely to adopt such tools.
+Prior work suggests challenge-averse individuals may use personalization to reinforce existing views~\cite{munson2010presenting}.
+However, those findings reflect systems that offer a binary choice (e.g., show/hide).
+By contrast, transformation reduces the affective load of counter-attitudinal content.
+It is plausible that this, unlike binary filtering, might enable engagement from users who would otherwise disengage completely.
+Investigating these adoption patterns remains a critical area for future research.

 Prior work on bridging divides has largely focused on identifying and ranking content that resonates across ideological lines~\cite{ovadya2022bridging, stray2021designing}.
 While valuable, such approaches depend on the availability of naturally bridgeable posts.
 But what if we could \emph{make} more content bridgeable?
 This of course, raises important questions about authenticity and message integrity: How much transformation is too much?
 When does reframing a message become misrepresentation?
 Future work must address these ethical boundaries.